 In connection with the entering into of the A&R Credit Facility, the Company issued the A&R Credit Facility Warrants to Pala.
-Each A&R Credit Facility Warrant entitles Pala to acquire one Common Share at an exercise price equal to C\$0.2592.
-The A&R Credit Facility Warrants will expire on January 31, 2026, unless all amounts under the A&R Credit Facility are repaid at an earlier time, in which case the A&R Credit Facility Warrants would expire.
-In addition, as described above, Interest Warrants will be granted to Pala in the event that interest payments are added to the outstanding principal amount under the A&R Credit Facility.
+Each A&R Credit Facility Warrant entitled Pala to acquire one Common Share at an exercise price equal to C\$0.2592.
+The A&R Credit Facility Warrants were to expire on January 31, 2026, unless all amounts under the A&R Credit Facility were repaid at an earlier time.
+As noted below, in connection with the 2023 Unit Offering, Pala exercised all of its A&R Credit Facility Warrants and, in turn, all amounts owing under the A&R Credit Facility were repaid.